credentials/irma_api_server/README.md

 # IRMA API server

-This is a server that sits between IRMA tokens such as the [card emulator app](https://github.com/credentials/irma_android_cardemu) on the one hand, and service or identity providers on the other hand.
+This is a server that sits between IRMA tokens such as the [IRMA Android app](https://github.com/credentials/irma_android_cardemu) on the one hand, and authorized service or identity providers on the other hand.
 It handles all IRMA-specific cryptographic details of issuing credentials and verifying disclosure proofs on behalf of the service or identity provider.
+It exposes a RESTful JSON API driven by JWTs for authentication.

 The API that this server offers is described [here](https://credentials.github.io/proposals/irma-without-apdus).
-We offer a javascript library, [irma.js](https://github.com/credentials/irma_js), that you can use in your webpages to easily issue and verify credentials.
+We offer a client of the API exponsed by this server in the form of a javascript library, [irma_js](https://github.com/credentials/irma_js), that you can use in your webpages to easily issue and verify credentials.
+The flow of the various interactions of these components in a typical IRMA session is shown [here](https://credentials.github.io/#irma-session-flow).

 See below to run or build the server yourself.
 Alternatively, you can use our demo API server, which is setup to be very permissive (but only in the demo domain).
 It is hosted at `https://demo.irmacard.org/tomcat/irma_api_server/`, you can find its signing key [here](https://demo.irmacard.org/v2/data/pk.pem).

-# Experimental

-This project is quite new, so do not be surprised by sudden changes in the API.

 # Running and building the server